ucldc/ingest_deploy/README.md

 Once you have a new worker up and running with the new code, you need to create an image from it.

-First SSH to the worker, run security updates and restart:
+[NOTE: Now handled automatically by create_worker_ami] First SSH to the worker, run security updates and restart:
 * `yum update --security -y`
 * `/usr/local/bin/stop-rqworker.sh`
 * `/usr/local/bin/start-rqworker.sh`

-Then run `crontab -e` on the worker, remove the nightly security update cronjob in the crontab, and save.
+[NOTE: Now handled automatically by create_worker_ami] Then run `crontab -e` on the worker, remove the nightly security update cronjob in the crontab, and save.

 Then back on `hrv-stg`: